 |KH||5 - 10|

-Origins of the Siamese Algae Eater
+Natural Habitat of the Siamese Algae Eater

 The Siamese Algae Eater is found in the Chao Phraya and the Mekong Basins as well as the Malay Peninsula in mainland Southeast Asia.
 They inhabit densely planted streams and rivers as well as flooded forests during the rainy season.
 These waters are slightly acidic and have slow flowing currents, and under the surface, you will find a significant quantity of rocks, plants and logs, and these provide shelter for them.